-Boiler cover is a type of insurance policy that offers protection in the event that something happens to your boiler and/or heating system.
+Boiler insurance is a type of cover that offers assistance and repairs in the event of a breakdown to your boiler and/or heating system.
 Most plans typically include spare parts and labour, plus any extras that are included in the policy.
 Some boiler cover plans even include a free annual boiler service.
 Keep your home warm and cosy without worrying about expensive repairs or breakdowns.

 Losing your hot water and heating supply can be very frustrating and worrying, especially if you have young children or elderly parents.
 The problem is only made worse during the winter months when we rely on the boiler so heavily.
 However, if you buy a boiler cover plan via our website, you can have peace of mind in knowing that you can get an expert engineer to come and put things right as soon as possible.